joanpadolina/browser-technologies-1920/README.md

 ### Mouse and trackpad

-I came acros with a problem while trying to navigate through the webapp with only the keyboard.
+I came accros a problem while trying to navigate through the webapp with only the keyboard.
 Both engine wont let me go to the content and bring me straight back to the browser url.
 *seen below*

 <img src="./readme%20assets/firefoxtabs.gif">